Your browser is not supported. Please update it.

 A ball coming to rest anywhere inside the main clubhouse building is Out of Bounds.

 Exception: There are sections of broken-down barbed wire and post fences to the left of 15th hole, Wellington and to the right of 14th hole, Waterloo.
 These do not define the course boundary and are not “Boundary Objects”.
 Those parts of the old fences which remain, including some barbed wire embedded in the ground, are Immovable Obstructions.
-If the player’s ball lies in bounds, relief from interference by any part of these old fences which are in bounds, can be taken under Rule 16.
+If the player’s ball lies in bounds, relief from interference by any part of these old fences which is in bounds, can be taken under Rule 16.

 example photos of broken down fencing